REMI-HIRI/POTATO/POTATO_readme.txt

 	Upon changing, each parameter needs to be validated with the <ENTER> key.
 	When the parameters are optimized, default parameters can be changed in the POTATO_config file, so they will be loaded when the GUI is started.
+  The parameters are read in once the analysis starts and for the force-ramp analysis the used parameters are exported in json format.

 **Output**
 	POTATO creates an "Analysis" folder with timestamp in the analysed directory.
-	The "Refresh" button loads the last saved image and gives a progress report.
+	The "Refresh" button loads the last saved image and displays the progress in the GUI.
 	In the "Advanced Settings" tab, several export settings can be set.

 1) Processed FD data:
       Exports the down-sampled and filtered Force-Distance-Array in CSV format.
       The exported filename consists of the original filename and additional suffix "_smooth".
 2) Plot
       Exports a figure (PNG) containing - the visualized processed data with and without marked unfolding events